 Instead of using the Veterans Exemption, most non-disabled Veterans in the state will use the California Homeowners Exemption.
 This exemption lowers the taxable value of your home by $7,000.
 Since property tax is calculated as a percentage of your assessed home value, a lower taxable value means you pay less in property taxes each year.
 Available to Veterans and non-Veterans alike, this program will most likely be your best bet, unless you qualify for the Disabled Veterans Exemption.

-How to Apply for California Property Tax Exemptions
+How to Apply for The California Disabled Veteran’s Property Tax Exemptions

-When it comes time to apply for a California property tax exemption, you’ll need to request the appropriate forms from your local county assessor.
+When it comes time to apply for the Veteran’s exemption for property tax in California , you’ll need to request the appropriate forms from your local county assessor.
 You can usually download these forms from the assessor’s website, fill them out and mail them in without needing to step foot into their office.
 To find out what your local assessor’s website is, find your county on this list and click on the assessor’s name.
 For example, Veterans in San Diego County can find out more information about property tax exemptions on this local government page.

 Keep in mind that only Veterans with “other than dishonorable” discharges are eligible for the Veterans and Disabled Veterans Exemptions.
 If you’ve received a disability rating of 100% from the VA, your local assessor will not need any additional evidence of your disability, such as medical forms or proof of service.
 You can only have one property tax exemption at a time, so choose the one that is most advantageous to you.